 - Make sure you actually have them turned on.
 Some lights actually have an on/off switch.
-Lights like our Solar Blaze motion spotlight, we have a pin enclosed in the box that you insert into the tiny hole on the back to turn on the button and activate the unit.
+Some lights, like our Solar Blaze motion spotlight, have a pin enclosed in the box that you insert into the tiny hole on the back to turn on the button and activate the unit.

 - Check to see if there is a plastic strip over the battery that would need to be removed for it to charge properly.
 Many times manufacturers will include this protection so the battery is not draining when not in use prior to purchase and placement.

 - Check the placement of your solar light to make sure that it is fully facing the sunlight.
 Sometimes as shrubs and trees grow, they may actually start to block some of the sunlight.

 - Many solar lights come with replaceable solar cell batteries.
 Most of these last up to two years.
 However, the Solar Blaze LED solar light has a five-year battery life.
 Depending on how long you have your lights placed, you may need to replace the batteries.